Lazy-Rabbit-2001/Godot-4-Interface/README.md

 # It will automatically pop up a hint when you done inputting "(Interface.get_interface(self, "MyInterface") as Interface.MyInterface/MyInterface)."
 ```

-## After `trait` keyword gets implemented, will this addon obsolescented?
+## After `trait` keyword gets implemented, will this addon be discarded?
 Of course will, since you can directly use interface(trait) in GDScript, and this addon is a **temporary** solution for it.

 ## Known Issues